MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/work-with-queues.md

     To assign the activity or case to another user or team to work on, select **User/Team**, and select the user or team.
 When you assign the activity or case to someone else to work on, the **Worked By** field is set to that user or team.
 You also have the option to remove the item from the queue.

-As soon as the item is released the following updates will happen:
+As soon as the item is released the following updates will happen if the item is in the Advanced queue and is tracked through Unified Routing :

 - Your capacity will be updated based on whether capacity profile or capacity units have been configured.